Linuxfabrik/monitoring-plugins/check-plugins/librenms-validate/README.md

 * **The sudo rule lists its commands with their exact arguments.** That is deliberate: a wildcard would hand the LibreNMS account a PHP interpreter with free arguments.
 If the installation does not live in `/opt/librenms`, or PHP is not at `/usr/bin/php`, the paths in the sudoers file have to be adjusted to match.
 Without a matching rule `sudo` asks for a password and the check reports UNKNOWN.
 * **`--group=mail` sends a real e-mail.** LibreNMS tests its mail transport by delivering a message to the configured alerting address.
 On a check that runs hourly that is an hourly e-mail.
 Only request this group deliberately.
 * **`--group=rrdcheck` reads every RRD file.** On a grown installation that is a six-figure number of files and a runtime of minutes.
 Raise `--timeout` and the command timeout in the service definition before requesting it, and keep the check interval long.
+* **`--timeout` applies per validation run, not to the check as a whole.** The default run plus all four optional groups are five runs, so the worst case is five times `--timeout`.
+The shipped service template allows the command 90 seconds in total; raise that too when requesting optional groups.
 * **Containerised LibreNMS installations are only partly covered.** The official image marks itself as such through an environment variable that `sudo` removes again, so the `dependencies` and `updates` groups report what a package installation would rather than what the container actually is.

 **Data Collection:**